 How it Works

-Farmers’ Field Schools are a unique form of education that don’t just centre around about growing more food, but strive to initiate radical change in the lives of farmer members, their families and wider communities.
+Farmers’ Field Schools are a unique form of education that doesn’t just centre around growing more food, but seeks to create change in the lives of farmer members, their families and wider communities.

 - A Field School is made up of a family of around 36 farmers and works in partnership with a local church